 Prior to the merger, he served as senior vice president of energy portfolio strategy and management for Cinergy's commercial business unit.
 He was responsible for fuel management, environmental risk management, generation dispatch, power purchases and sales, portfolio analytics, load forecasting, generation asset planning, demand-side management planning and environmental compliance planning.

 Esamann began his employment with Public Service Indiana (predecessor of PSI Energy) in 1979.
 In the course of his PSI/Cinergy career, he held a variety of leadership roles, including tax manager for PSI Energy until 1994, general manager of finance and business development for Cinergy's commercial business unit until 1999, vice president and chief financial officer of the commercial business unit until 2001, and president of PSI Energy until 2004.

-Active in the community, Esamann currently serves on the boards of directors of the Indiana Energy Association, Indiana Manufacturers Association and the Indiana Chamber of Commerce.
-He is a board member of Special Olympics Indiana, Central Indiana Corporate Partnership, and the Indiana Legal Foundation.
+Active in the community, Esamann currently serves on the boards of directors of the Indiana Energy Association, the Indy Chamber and the Indiana Chamber of Commerce.
+He is a board member of Special Olympics Indiana and the Central Indiana Corporate Partnership.
 He also serves on the advisory boards of the University of Missouri Financial Research Institute and the Richard G. Lugar Center for Renewable Energy.

 A native of Plainfield, Ind., Esamann earned a Bachelor of Science degree in accounting from Indiana University.
 He and his wife, Kimberly, have two daughters, a son and two granddaughters.